Taaniya/research-paper-summaries/Gen_AI/instruction_tuning.md

 * Annotation-free method to align LMs on instruction following behavior
 * Introduces a semi-automated process of instruction-tuning with model’s own instruction signals.
 Uses an iterative bootstrapping algorithm
 * Also release synthetic dataset of 52K instructions & set of manually written tasks to build and evaluate instruction following models
-* Evaluated on benchmark – NATURAL INSTRUCTIONS by Wang, 2022
+* Evaluated on benchmark – [SUPER NATURAL INSTRUCTIONS dataset by Wang, 2022]](https://aclanthology.org/2022.emnlp-main.340.pdf)
 * Base model – GPT-3 fine-tuned with these curated instructions dataset
-* Performance results are close to Instruct GPT
+* Performance results are close to [Instruct GPT](#training-language-models-to-follow-instructions-with-human-feedback)
 * Work is similar to data augmentation, except that it is task-agnostic instruct generation.
 Motivation is to bootstrap new tasks

 **Data generation step –**